 - 1. Coverage for mastectomy bras is limited to a maximum of four (4) per calendar year. - 2.
-Coverage for hair prosthesis is limited to one (1) prosthesis per course of chemotherapy and/or radiation therapy, not to exceed a maximum benefit of \$350 per prosthesis. - 3.
+Coverage for hair prosthesis is limited to one (1) Medically Necessary prosthesis per course of chemotherapy and/or radiation therapy, not to exceed a maximum benefit of \$350 per prosthesis. - 3.
 Standard Devices: Coverage is limited to standard devices that adequately meet your medical needs. - 4.
-Therapeutic shoes and inserts are covered when deemed medically necessary by a Plan Provider and are limited to individuals who have diabetic foot disease with impaired sensation or altered peripheral circulation.
+Therapeutic shoes and inserts are covered when deemed Medically Necessary by a Plan Provider.

 - 1. Internally implanted breast prosthesis for cosmetic purposes. - 2.
 Repair or replacement of prosthetic devices due to loss, misuse or theft. - 3.
 Myoelectric, biomechanical or microprocessor and robotic-controlled external prosthetics that does not meet the Health Plan criteria as Medically Necessary. - 4.
 Multifocal intraocular lens implants. - 5.
 More than one piece of equipment or device for the same part of the body, except for replacements, spare devices or alternate use devices. - 6.
 Dental prostheses, devices and appliances, except as specifically provided in this section, or the Oral Surgery section, or as provided under an Adult Dental Plan Rider or a Pediatric Dental Plan Rider, if applicable. - 7.
-Hearing aids, except as specifically provided in this section, or as provided under a Hearing Services Rider, if applicable. - 8.
+Hearing aids, except as specifically provided in this section under Hearing Services/Hearing Aids and Related Services, or as provided under a Hearing Services Rider, if applicable. - 8.
 Corrective lenses and eyeglasses, except as specifically provided in this section. - 9.
 Orthopedic shoes or other supportive devices, unless the shoe is an integral part of a leg brace; or unless indicated above. - 10.
 Non-rigid appliances and supplies, including but not limited to: jobst stockings; elastic garments and stockings; and garter belts. - 11.
 Comfort, convenience, or luxury equipment or features.